arcanstone/DistributedURLShortener/README.md

 ---

+## Architecture

+For detailed information on the system design, consistency, replication, caching, and scalability, see: [architecture](https://github.com/arcanstone/DistributedURLShortener/blob/main/ARCHITECTURE.md)

+---

 ## Notes

 * System does not use Docker or container orchestration.
 * Failover is manually configured based on health checks and host list.
 * SQLite makes it easy to replicate state but is not ideal for massive scalability.
 * his application runs locally on your machine and is not deployed.
-You can interact with the interface via your browser at: http://localhost:8087